johnpuddephatt/zerowaste/src/tips/ways-to-recycle-reuse-repair-and-upcycle-your-clothes.md

 tags: stuff
 image: /uploads/Fashion photo.jpg
 ---
-Did you know that 4000 tonnes of clothing and textiles end up in Leeds' black bins every year?
+Did you know that 4,000 tonnes of clothing and textiles end up in Leeds' black bins every year?
 There are so many better options that are much kinder for our planet and your pocket!

-We’ve marked all the ways to recycle, reuse, repair and upcycle your clothes in an easily searchable map on our dedicated [Zero Waste Fashion site.](https://zerowastefashion.fashion.blog/)
+We've created [a map which shows all the charity shops and textile banks in Leeds](https://map.zerowasteleeds.org.uk/#/) - so you know where to go to donate (and buy second hand).

+<iframe scrolling="false" width="full" frameborder="0" height="80" style="height: 85vh; width: 100%;" src="https://zero-waste-leeds-fashion.netlify.app"></iframe>

 Here are some things to consider when thinking about your wardrobe and ways to avoid waste and be more sustainable.